Legion (Legion v0.4.0)

 Sandboxing

-Legion's sandbox restricts what LLM-generated code can do — but it is not a full process isolation sandbox yet.
+Legion's sandbox restricts what LLM-generated code can do, but it is not full process isolation.
 Generated code runs inside the same BEAM VM as your application.

 What the sandbox does:

-• Blocks dangerous language constructs: defmodule, import, spawn, send, receive, apply, etc.
+• Blocks dangerous constructs at the AST level: defmodule, import, spawn, send, receive, apply, and others

-• Restricts module access to an explicit allowlist (standard library + your tools)
+• Restricts module access to an explicit allowlist (stdlib + your tools)

 • Isolate memory - runaway allocations affect the whole VM